jonsimonsen/ARIA_course/README.md

 This is the result of a workshop held 29.09.2020
 The solution is a work in progress
 The original task is here: https://github.com/tajakobsen/a11y-workshop
-Tools: Chrome Developer Tools/Lighthouse, Wave plugin, ChromeVox
+Tools: Chrome Developer Tools/Lighthouse, Wave plugin, ChromeVox, VoiceOver (MAC)

-## Task 1 Status
+## Task 1

 - Made background slightly darker for better contrast
 - Added alt to images
 - Added roles to tablist and tabs
 - Now uses the role attribute in selectors.
 Classes with the same names as the roles have been removed.
+- Completed the other ARIA-instructions.
+Works with VoiceOver, but there seems to be problems with ChromeVox.

+## Task 2

+- TODO: Look at this task.